-France to withdraw ambassador, troops from Niger after coup: Macron
+France to withdraw ambassador, troops from Niger after coup

 Macron reaffirmed France’s position that Bazoum was being held “hostage” and remained the “sole legitimate authority” in the country.

-“He was targeted by this coup d’etat because he was carrying out courageous reforms and because there was a largely ethnic settling of scores and a lot of political cowardice,” he argued.
+“He was targeted by this coup d’etat because he was carrying out courageous reforms and because there was a largely ethnic settling of scores and a lot of political cowardice,” he said.

-He noted that France’s military presence in Niger was in response to a request from Niger’s government at the time.
+Macron noted that France’s military presence in Niger was in response to a request from Niger’s government at the time.

-The military cooperation between France and Niger had been suspended since the coup.
-The military rulers claimed that Bazoum’s government wasn’t doing enough to protect the country from the insurgency.
+Niger’s military rulers ended military cooperation with France following the coup after claiming that Bazoum’s government was not doing enough to protect the country from the armed rebellion in the country’s west, which is part of the semi-arid Sahel region.

-In the last decade, the border area where central Mali, northern Burkina Faso and western Niger converge has become the epicentre of violence by armed groups linked to al-Qaeda and ISIL (ISIS) in the Sahel region.
+In the last decade, the Sahel region that stretches to central Mali, northern Burkina Faso and western Niger has become the epicentre of violence by armed groups linked to al-Qaeda and ISIL (ISIS).

-Western countries previously saw Niger as one of the last democratic nations they could partner with to beat back growing attacks linked to al-Qaeda and the ISIL, and poured millions of dollars of military aid and assistance into shoring up Niger’s forces.
+Western countries had partnered with Bazoum to tackle the growing influence of armed groups, and poured millions of dollars of military aid and assistance to shore up Niger’s forces.

-In New York on Friday, the military government accused UN Secretary-General Antonio Guterres of “obstructing” the West African nation’s full participation at the UN’s annual meeting of world leaders in order to appease France and its allies.
+Meanwhile on Friday, the military government accused United Nations Secretary-General Antonio Guterres of “obstructing” the West African nation’s full participation at the UN’s annual meeting of world leaders in order to appease France and its allies.

-The regional bloc Economic Community of West African States (ECOWAS) has imposed sanctions against Niger, and warned that it could intervene militarily in Niger if diplomatic efforts to return Bazoum to power fail, as a last resort.

-Following the bloc’s threats, the military rulers in Niamey found support from their peers in charge of Mali and Burkina Faso, and the three nations effectively forming an alliance.